 Great news for you also.
 You are still able to claim all of the deductions that were claimable under the previous legislation.
 The new legislation only refers to second-hand assets acquired in the purchase of an investment property.
 Brand new properties, with brand new assets are not affected by the changes.
 Brand new properties generate substantial depreciation deductions for investors.
 If you would like a free estimate and an obligation-free quote, please get in touch here.

-The news for you is good… it's just not great.
+The news for you is good.
 You are still able to claim depreciation of capital works, but deductions for the depreciation of your included assets is deferred until sale.
 This means that you can still annually claim building works, for both the original construction (if it is not too old), plus any building additions/renovations/improvements made over time (even if you didn’t do them yourself and they were there when you purchased the property).
 You can also claim annually for any subsequent works you do and for any assets you have replaced in the property.
 You are just not able to claim immediately for second-hand or used assets that were included in the property when you bought it.
 Assets are things like the air conditioner, hot water system, kitchen appliances etc. The depreciation of these assets is still claimable though when you sell the property.
 To ensure you can claim for this depreciation and minimise your capital gains tax, we recommend you have a depreciation schedule prepared at purchase (a depreciation schedule will itemise these assets and forecast the depreciation forward).
 In the meantime annual depreciation claims for your building and subsequent works could still be considerable and we recommend you take advantage of our free estimation service to see for yourself if believe a depreciation schedule is worthwhile for your property.
 If you would like a free estimate and obligation-free quote, please contact us here.

 If you would like any further information we will be pleased to discuss your specific situation with you.
 Just give our friendly team a call on 1300 922 220 or send an email through to Kylie on email@example.com.